 3. Does potential liability extend to the manufacturer only or could claims extend to corporate executives, employees, and representatives?

-Potential liability can be extended to corporate executives, employees and representatives as well.
-For example, the Code of Administrative Offenses of the Russian Federation establishes liability for executives for selling defective drugs that constitutes from 100 000 RUB up to 600 000 RUB.
+Potential liability can be extended to corporate executives, employees, and representatives as well.
+For example, Article 6.33 of the Code of Administrative Offenses of the Russian Federation establishes liability for executives for selling defective drugs that constitute from RUB 100 000 up to RUB 600 000.

 4. How can a liability claim be brought?